Steps to Remodel a Kitchen: Guide for New Jersey Homeowners

 To hire a kitchen designer, be ready to set aside anywhere from $40 to $75 an hour while for an architect you should be ready to pay from $60 to $125 an hour.
 Contractors’ daily rate is usually between $300 to $500.
 However, if you need to hire any of these professionals, don’t let their price be the determining factor.
 Ask for references and use their expertise to get the maximum from your new kitchen.

-Aqua Kitchen and Bath Design Center is located in Wayne, NJ and offers products any kitchen redesign project needs.
-If you live in Franklin Lakes, North Caldwell, Wayne or anywhere else in New Jersy, stop by our kitchen cabinet and countertop showroom and choose the best options for your kitchen redesign.
+Aqua Kitchen and Bath Design Center is located in Wayne, NJ, and offers products for any kitchen redesign project needs.
+If you live in Franklin Lakes, North Caldwell, Wayne, or anywhere else in New Jersey, stop by our kitchen cabinet and countertop showroom and choose the best options for your kitchen redesign.

 Major New Yorker, Glacier White, Country Oak, and Golden Oak are kitchen cabinet lines made of wood that are especially budget-friendly.
 Wolf Saginaw Crimson kitchen cabinets present classic styling, with a nod to what’s new.
-Crimson stain on these cherry kitchen cabinets for sale at Aqua showroom in Wayne, NJ is especially deep and rich and will make your kitchen look elegant and expensive.
+The Crimson stain on these cherry kitchen cabinets for sale at Aqua showroom in Wayne, NJ is especially deep and rich and will make your kitchen look elegant and expensive.
 Fabuwood Landmark Brandy kitchen cabinets may be the best choice for your dream kitchen.
-Solid wood kitchen cabinets, top-notch functional elements, and sophisticated kitchen cabinet design come at a discount, low price.
+Solid wood kitchen cabinets, top-notch functional elements, and sophisticated kitchen cabinet design come at an affordable price.

 Feel free to contact us for a free, no-obligation kitchen cabinet and countertop estimate.
-We offer kitchen cabinets and granite countertop package deals starting from $2,923.
 Use this opportunity to save on your remodel today.